 A Quick Response code is a two-dimensional pictographic code used for its fast readability and comparatively large storage capacity.
 QR code using Python code consists of black modules arranged in a square pattern on a white background.
 The encoded information can be made up of any data.

 pyqrcode module is a QR code generator.
 The module automates most of the building process for creating QR codes.
 This module attempts to follow the QR code standard as closely as possible.
 The terminology and the encodings used in

 pyqrcode come directly from the standard.

-First of all, you should know that there is a library in Python called “pyrqcode” which instantly develops QR codes from the data you provide.
-These ready to install packages are developed by some contributors and Python developers.
+First of all, you should know that there is a library in Python called “pyrqcode” which instantly develops QR code using Python from the data you provide.
+These ready to install packages are very useful in creating custom items in Python.
 We can directly install it by installing the below in our command prompt or any default command window.

 $ pip install pyqrcode